 About Rose J. PErcy

-She holds a Master of Sacred Theology and Master of Divinity from Boston University School of Theology, where she also earned certifications in Spirituality Studies and Religion and Conflict Transformation.
-With a focus on themes of faith, justice, and identity, her studies include womanist theologies, trauma and disability theologies, Black feminist/womanist poetry, theopoetics, critical pedagogy, and spiritual formation.
+She holds a Master of Divinity (‘22) and Master of Sacred Theology (‘24) from Boston University School of Theology, with certifications in Spirituality Studies and Religion and Conflict Transformation.
+Her formation grounds her work at the intersection of healing, faith, and social imagination.

 You can explore more of Rose’s offerings through the “Resources” tab.